 WMA allows for longer (slower) cooling periods than HMA.
-Slower cooling means the material can be hauled longer distances or compacted during a longer window of opportunity before the material begins to become too viscous and unworkable.
+Slower cooling and lower viscosity at lower temperatures means the material can be hauled longer distances or compacted during a longer window of opportunity before the material begins to become too viscous and unworkable.
 Improved hauling time allows the material to be transported to more remote locations and introduces more flexibility in transportation schedules.
-Additionally, a longer cooling window allows the material to be compacted at safer, lower temperatures for a longer period of time.
+Additionally, a longer cooling window and decreased binder stiffness allow the material to be compacted at safer, lower temperatures for a longer period of time.